luiejohn/dental-appointment-client/README.md

 - **Purpose**: A Next.js app (client-side navigation) for patients to view dentists, book appointments.
 - **Assumptions**:
+  - **PROJECT PRIORITY**: Focused on trying to build as much as functionality as possible as described on the test instructions sent of the PDF.
+A lot of improvements required.
   - Auth: JWT stored in localStorage, sent on each request in the Authorization header.
   - Backend API is available at `https://<CF_DIST>.cloudfront.net/api`.
   - No SSR; purely client-side rendering.